AlexandreBrillant/yupee/README.md

         }
     );

-    // Or with standard functions
+    // Or with standard functions : Note the "this" usage yup.click(
-    yup.event(
-        "click",
         function() {
             yup.style( { fontWeight : "bold" } );
         }